callumstew/ubuild-jekyll/index.md

     image: "/uploads/2020/04/01/scale-symp-anim.gif"
     alt_text: ''
   headline: How to participate
-  content: Download our app and spend a small amount of time reporting your current
+  content: Download our Mass Science app and spend a small amount of time reporting your current
     symptoms, how you are feeling, and let us know if you are diagnosed.<br><br>Optionally, you can also fill in questionnaires every two weeks which will give us a much more in-depth understanding of your mood.<br><br>You may also provide us with